 - evaluate and improve its own effectiveness

-Through the establishment and implementation of Terrain's 2012-2017 Strategic Plan, the Board seeks to ensure that Terrain's legacy is a stronger and healthier Wet Tropics community and landscape.
+Through the establishment and implementation of Terrain NRM's 2016-2020 Strategic Plan, the Board seeks to ensure that Terrain's legacy is a stronger and healthier Wet Tropics community and landscape.

 Areas of expertise: Traditional Owner related NRM, World Heritage, Waters and Water Quality, Community Engagement

 Keith is a tropical fruit grower from Tully, a Land Use Planner, and previously, a Director of Growcom, Troplinks, Australian Tropical Fruits, and Australian Tropical Marketing.
 Before realising his ambition to 'go farming', Keith spent 20 years working in natural resource management throughout Australia.
 Keith is currently completing his PhD research into Resilience in North Australian agriculture.